About Plucking Eyelashes

 How to Pluck your Eyelashes

 Clean the eyelid with tear-free shampoo and gently dab dry with a clean towel.
-Once you have cleansed the skin, take a pair of tweezers that have been sterilized in alcohol and dried.
-Make sure the lighting in the room where you will pluck your lashes is bright enough to see each individual lash.
+Use a pair of tweezers that have been sterilized in alcohol and dried and make sure the lighting in the room is bright enough to see each individual lash.
 Using a magnification mirror can help eliminate the risk of injuring the eyelid.
 Carefully choose the eyelash that is to be plucked and take hold of it with the tweezers while holding the skin taut.
 This will prevent injury to the eye in case of slippage.
 In one rapid motion, pluck the eyelash out of the follicle.
-This is all that is required in order to pluck your eyelashes.

 Compulsive Eyelash Plucking